 It consists of four children from each year group from Year 1 up to Year 6 who have been nominated and voted for by their peers.
 The vote takes place annually in September.
-School Councillors hold their office for one year and then if they wish to run for office again they will need to be re-elected.
+School Councillors hold their office for one year.
+If they wish to run for office again they will need to be re-elected.

 Miss Cadman supports the children at their meetings.
 They bring ideas on a variety of aspects of school life and discuss possible changes or improvements that could take place.
 The council meet every other Thursday.
 All children are consulted prior to making any decision.

 Seren, one of our councillors kindly wrote to Boris Johnson and his partner Carrie Symonds congrautlating them on the birth of their new baby.
 A few days later, Seren received a letter from the Prime Minster thanking her for the letter.
 She wanted to share it with you all.